mehtadome/Notes/JavaScript Basics.md

 Use ```npm run start``` to run the application.

+### Strict Mode
+There is a thing called _Strict Mode_ which will prevent syntax errors, incorrect logic, wrong assignments, etc. from even compiling and making it to the page.

+It is applied to the file being coded in.
+Call it with ```'use strict';```

 ## Printing

 Use ```console.log``` to print to the browser's _Inspect Element_ debug console.